syntax-syndicate/claude-taskmaster/README.md

 # Parse a PRD and generate tasks
 task-master parse-prd your-prd.txt

-# Add or remove brand rules after initialization
+# Add, remove, or set up brand rules after initialization

 You can add or remove brand rules at any time after project initialization: